There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 - Many users may find it prohibitive to transition from one-time fees to monthly or annual subscriptions.

-- Usually, a free trial period and easy cancellation policy are needed.
+- Usually, a free trial period and an easy cancellation policy are needed.

 - A startup may not command respect and trust to generate regular subscriptions.

-If your app has unique features, such as avatars, characters, quirky quotes, then you have an excellent opportunity to sell merchandise based on them.
-These merchandise can range from t-shirts to wrist bands, from mugs to pens, and from jewelry to caps.
+If your app has unique features, such as avatars, characters, and quirky quotes, then you have an excellent opportunity to sell merchandise based on them.
+This merchandise can range from t-shirts to wrist bands, from mugs to pens, and from jewelry to caps.

 Pros of Merchandising

 - Your brand, characters, and quotes stay with people longer creating an emotional bond.